LambdaGeo/rwh-ptbr/cap06.md

 ```

 Notice the error on the final attempt.
 That's because our parser is not smart enough to handle leading spaces yet.
 If we modified it to accept leading spaces, that attempt would work.
 You could rectify this by modifying your `Read` instance to discard any leading spaces, which is common practice in Haskell programs.
-[3 comments](comments: show / hide)

 > Read is not widely used
 >
 >While it is possible to build sophisticated parsers using the `Read` typeclass, many people find it easier to do so using Parsec, and rely on `Read` only for simpler tasks.
 Parsec is covered in detail in [Chapter 16, _Using Parsec_](using-parsec.html "Chapter 16.
 Using Parsec").
-[No comments](comment: add)

 #### Serialization with Read and Show